cjug/cjug-firmata4j-demo-groovy/README.md

-A simple demo of firmata4j written in Java for the CJUG Maker Track meeting @ SPR on 6/25.
+A simple demo of firmata4j written in Groovy for the CJUG Maker Track meeting @ SPR on 6/25.